Skip to content

 sudo systemctl enable --now libvirtd

-FreeBSD doesn’t use the Python cloud-init you know from Ubuntu or RHEL.
-It has nuageinit: a native C implementation that reads a CD-ROM labeled cidata (the NoCloud datasource).
-It supports the basics: hostname, users, SSH keys, write_files, runcmd, and packages.
+If you’ve used cloud-init on Ubuntu or RHEL, the FreeBSD version is narrower.
+FreeBSD has nuageinit, a native C implementation that reads a CD-ROM labeled cidata (the NoCloud datasource).
+It handles hostname, users, SSH keys, write_files, runcmd, and packages, but it does not cover the full Python cloud-init feature set.

 Create two files in /tmp/cidata/: